Lesley Beake

 Lesley Beake (born 1949) is a Scottish-born South African children's author.

 Life About Lesley Beake

 Lesley Beake was born in Scotland and went to school in Edinburgh She lives in South Africa, where she has worked as a teacher.
 Her children's novels, "which address the plight of children of certain tribes in southern Africa, attract an adult audience."

+Early life and education

+Lesley Beake was born in Scotland in 1949 and later moved to Southern Africa, where she spent much of her childhood in countries including Zambia and South Africa.

+She studied education and worked as a teacher before becoming a full-time writer.

+Career

+Beake began publishing fiction in the 1980s and became recognized for writing stories centered on children and adolescents navigating social and cultural change in Southern Africa.

+Her novel Song of Be received international attention and won several literary awards for its portrayal of a San girl living in the Kalahari Desert.